AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/request-access.md

 The following standard sharing rules take effect&nbsp;automatically, as they are set up as default options in your Workfront system.&nbsp;

-* Users assigned to a task have Contribute access on the task.&nbsp;
-* Users assigned to an issue have Contribute access on the issue.&nbsp;
+* Users assigned to a task or an issue have Contribute access on it.&nbsp;
 * Project, Portfolio, and Program managers have&nbsp;Manage&nbsp;access on the objects they own.
 * Users included in a&nbsp;conversation have&nbsp;View access on the object where the conversation happens.
 * Users assigned as approvers have View access on the object waiting to be approved.